Marlins debut new-look logo, color scheme

-The Marlins will unveil their new uniforms Friday morning following the release of the team's new logo.
+The Marlins unveiled their new uniforms Friday morning following the release of the team's new logo.

+The Miami Marlins unveiled their new uniforms Friday morning at the team store and on Twitter.
+The franchise's four uniform designs come in Midnight Black, Miami Blue, Caliente Red and Slate Grey, drawing inspiration from Miami's culture.

 In this next chapter- looking ahead. #OurColores pic.twitter.com/v9DIrqp94o— Miami Marlins (@Marlins) November 15, 2018